joshhager04/Agario/README.md

-5    | UnlimitPVP                   | Where you can split indefinitely and rejoin instantly - 1v1 game (created by me) 6    | UnlimitFFA                   | Same as above (Unlimited PVP) except in FFA (created by me) 7    | Shrinking FFA                | Shrinks the game(map size) as time passes 8    | Experimental v2              | An improved Experimental mode (created by ) 10   | Tournament                   | Normal FFA, but with no respawn and time limit 11   | Hunger Games                 | Adapted from a movie called "Hunger Games" 12   | Zombie Mode                  |
-13   | Team Z                       | Teaming in Zombie Mode
-14   | Team X                       | Teaming in Experimental
-15   | NoCollision Teams            | Same as Teams mode but with no collision between teammates 16   | NoCollision TeamZ            | Same as Team Z mode but with no collision between teammates 17   | NoCollision TeamX            | Same as Team X mode but with no collision between teammates 18   | Leap                         | Where you leap instead of split, made by Ogarplus 20   | Rainbow FFA                  | Hint: Use "Acid Mode" in the settings in the custom client 22   | BlackHole                    | Normal FFA but with one big black hole
+5    | UnlimitPVP                   | Where you can split indefinitely and rejoin instantly - 1v1 game (created by me) 6    | UnlimitFFA                   | Same as above (Unlimited PVP) except in FFA (created by me) 7    | Shrinking FFA                | Shrinks the game(map size) as time passes 8    | Experimental v2              | An improved Experimental mode 10   | Tournament                   | Normal FFA, but with no respawn and time limit 11   | Hunger Games                 | Adapted from a movie called "The Hunger Games" 12   | Zombie Mode                  | Infection-like mode 13   | Team Z                       | Teaming in Zombie Mode 14   | Team X                       | Teaming in Experimental 15   | NoCollision Teams            | Same as Teams mode but no collision between teammates 16   | NoCollision TeamZ            | Same as Team Z mode but no collision between teammates 17   | NoCollision TeamX            | Same as Team X mode but no collision between teammates 18   | Leap                         | Where you leap instead of split, made by Ogarplus 20   | Rainbow FFA                  | Hint: Use "Acid Mode" in the custom client's settings 22   | BlackHole                    | Normal FFA but with one big black hole
 ## Chat Commands
-The available in-game chat commands
+The available in-game chat commands.

  Command                      | Usage